vernemq/vernemq/README.md

   features.
 - Subscriber IDs are not yet implemented.
 - Bridge plugin does not yet support MQTTv5.
-- Receive maximum flow control has not yet been implemented.
 - Server and client receive maximum is not yet implemented.
 - Server and client maximum packet size enforcement is not yet implemented.